smithcommajoseph/rendr-cli/README.md

 ### Generating Views:
+Generating a view will produce multiple bare view files.
+One for each action (`index`, if none are specified).

-Views will automatically generate the associated controllers + templates directories/files
+Additionally, views will automatically generate the associated templates directories/files unless the `--noTemplates` option is specified

 If you wish to add more actions to your view, beyond the default `index` action you may pass additional arguments to the generator like so

-For example:
+For example

-    $ rendr generate view VIEWNAME action1 action2 action3
+    rendr generate view VIEWNAME ACTION1 ACTION2 ACTION3

-Will generate the `action1`, `action2`, and `action3` view files in the `APPNAME/app/views/VIEWNAME` directory.
+Will generate the `ACTION1`, `ACTION2`, and `ACTION3` view files in the `APPNAME/app/views/VIEWNAME` directory.
-It will also generate the corresponding controller `APPNAME/app/controllers/VIEWNAME` And templates for `action1`, `action2`, and `action3` in the `APPNAME/app/templates/VIEWNAME` directory.
+AND templates for `ACTION1`, `ACTION2`, and `ACTION3` in the `APPNAME/app/templates/VIEWNAME` directory.

-Additionally, when called from the command-line
+### Controllers:
+Controller files will be generated with an entry for each action (`index`, if none are specified).

+Like views, if you wish to add more actions to your controller, beyond the default `index` action, you may pass additional arguments to the generator like so

+For example

-    rendr generate view
+    rendr generate controller CONTROLLERNAME ACTION1 ACTION2 ACTION3

-  and
+Will generate the `ACTION1`, `ACTION2`, and `ACTION3` controller entries in the `APPNAME/app/controllers/CONTROLLERNAME` file.

+### Scaffolds:
+Scaffolds will generate views and controllers, as such they follow all the same rules and optional flags

+For example

-    rendr generate controller
+    rendr generate scaffold SCAFFOLDNAME ACTION1 ACTION2 ACTION3

-are functionaly the same, `controller` is provided as a convience
+Will generate the `ACTION1`, `ACTION2`, and `ACTION3` view files in the `APPNAME/app/views/SCAFFOLDNAME` directory.
+AND templates for `ACTION1`, `ACTION2`, and `ACTION3` in the `APPNAME/app/templates/SCAFFOLDNAME` directory.
+AND generate the `ACTION1`, `ACTION2`, and `ACTION3` controller entries in the `APPNAME/app/controllers/SCAFFOLDNAME` file.

 ### File Structure
 _(Coming soon)_